xyamzw/docs/docs/guide/advanced/sso.md

 A picture teaches you to create a new application and add it

 - LOGO is not modified when the newly -built newly built, you can wait for the newly built and then modify ^(See_Figure_2)^
-- If you just browse AList in the Dingtalk application, you do n’t need a single -point login management, you do n’t need to set up a single -point login configuration, you can just add an application
+- If you just browse OpenList in the Dingtalk application, you do n’t need a single -point login management, you do n’t need to set up a single -point login configuration, you can just add an application

 ![](/img/advanced/sso_add_app.png)